DLR-RM/rafcon-task-planner-plugin/pages/documentation/DataTransfer.md

 ## Parameter Passing

-To pass a parameter from the plan to a state, the state needs to have an input port of type "str", which has a corresponding parameter in the Pddl action.
-The only difference is, that input port does not have an questionmark at the beginning, e.g. the Pddl action parameter "?myParam" would match a states input port "myParam".
+To pass a parameter from the plan to a state, the state needs to have an input port of type "str", which has a corresponding parameter in the pddl action.
+The only difference is, that input port does not have an questionmark at the beginning, e.g. the pddl action parameter "?myParam" would match a states input port "myParam".
 But not any action parameter has to have a corresponding state parameter and vice versa.

 For example if the state "move_state" has the following input ports: